brunonicko/basicco/README.rst

 null_context
 ^^^^^^^^^^^^
-Backport of :func:`contextlib.nullcontext` for Python 2.7.
+Backport of `contextlib.nullcontext` for Python 2.7.

 .. code:: python